dmurph/agents/investigation_doc_template.md

 { A brief description of the subject of this investigation.
 Bullet points encouraged. }

+### Discovered Key Considerations

+{Put discovered key considerations and risks that any solution has to keep in mind.}

+### Discovered Ideas

+{Put discovered ideas / proposals for how to solve the subject here.}

 ## Background

 { Provide broad concepts and context a reader would need to understand the